ReesavGupta/Algorithmic-Resources/CONTRIBUTING.md

 - **To add to the list:** Submit a pull request
 - **To remove from the list:** Open an issue

-- List items should be sorted *alphabetically*.
+- List items should be sorted _alphabetically_.
 - Each item should be limited to one link

+- hello

 ## Reporting issues